More on our founder's intent and how our work carries it forward today.

 The resulting developmental assessment model, the Mountain of Accountability, is designed to strengthen the work of the foundation, and provides a framework through which all of the various assessments the Foundation implements might work together.

 The Foundation has established policies and procedures for its operations.
-If you do not see information about the policy or procedure you seek, you may contact Janet Borth, director of human resources, with questions about staff policies and procedures, or Chris Jenkins, director of finance, with questions about financial policies and procedures.
+If you do not see information about the policy or procedure you seek, you may contact Daniel Lemm, director of finance.